Unternehmen Shop

 The removal of moisture is one of the oldest preservation methods.
 The taste is retained and sometimes even enhanced by drying the food.

-Show tip
+Show drying tip

 Curing, salting